Ramilito/kubectl.nvim/README.md

 ![image](https://github.com/Ramilito/kubectl.nvim/assets/8473233/b60b9dca-8a52-4222-8b3e-a7483c3debfb)

 ## ✨ Features
-- Navigate your cluster in a buffer, using hierarchy where possible e.g. deplyoment -> pod
+- Navigate your cluster in a buffer, using hierarchy where possible (backspace for up, enter for down) e.g. deplyoment -> pod -> container
 - Colored output and highlighted errors
-- Floating windows for contextual stuff such as pod_logs, pod_description
+- Floating windows for contextual stuff such as pod_logs, pod_description..
+-

 ## ⚡️ Dependencies
 - kubectl